nikitamehrotra95/RUBHUS-Cross-Langauge-Code-Clone-Detector/README.md

 ### 2. Training RUBHUS Model
        python3 trainerRubhus.py

-### 3. Training Baseline Model
-       python3 trainerBaseline.py

 ## ⭐ About the original setup
-- In our experiments we have trained Rubhus and Baseline Models for Java Python Dataset and for C-Java Dataset separately.
+- In our experiments we have trained Rubhus for Java Python Dataset and for C-Java Dataset separately.
 - The hyperparameters used in the original experiments as well as in this source code are reported in the paper.
 - We have used GTx 2080Ti GPU to run our experiments.
 The time analysis of the tool also has been reported in the paper.